Categorical Ambidexterity: The Proof

-be a pullback square in $\cK_0$, and let us denote by $h\colon P \to Z$ the composite $f \widetilde{g} \simeq g \widetilde{f}$.
+be a pullback square in $\cK_0$, and let us denote by $h\colon P \to Z$ the composite $f g' \simeq g f'$.
 The functor in question sends this to the commutative square

 which we need to show is $2$-fold right adjointable.
-The morphism in the diagram admit right adjoints $f^*, \widetilde{f}^*, g^*, \widetilde{g}^*$, and the square is right adjointable by \cite[Proposition 4.3.3]{HL}.
+The morphisms in the diagram admit right adjoints $f^*, f'^*, g^*, g'^*$, and the square is right adjointable by \cite[Proposition 4.3.3]{HL}.
 It remains to show that the commutative square

 in $\tEnd(\tCatK^Z)$ is right adjointable.
 The fact that the vertical morphisms are left adjoints is \cref{cf-adj}, and it remains to check the Beck--Chevalley condition.

 Since the Beck--Chevalley morphism is a natural transformation, we may check that it an isomorphism on each component, i.e.\ evaluate at some $\CC_\bullet \in \tCatK^Z$.
 By the same logic, we may further evaluate at some $z \in Z$.
 Thus, we need to check the Beck--Chevalley condition for the square